Image Editing

 Inpainting allows you to selectively regenerate portions of an image by painting a mask over the areas you want to change.
 This is useful for:

-Click on an image block that contains a generated or uploaded image.
+Click on an image node that contains a generated or uploaded image.

 **Activate the Inpaint Tool**